weel/webrtc/README.md

 1. Find a WebRTC library for RTCDataChannel.
 (Hint: there's one named PeerJS!)
 2. Set up your own signaling server using the SimpleWebRTC server [signalmaster](https://github.com/andyet/signalmaster).

+## Step 9: Support three or more users in the same room

+This is a DIY step!

+How would you implement an app combining video chat and file exchange for three or more users?

+How many users can an app sustain in full mesh mode, i.e. with a peer connection between every user?

+What are the alternatives?
+(Take a look at the HTML5 Rocks [WebRTC infrastructure article](http://www.html5rocks.com/en/tutorials/webrtc/infrastructure/#beyond-one-to-one-multi-party-webrtc) for inspiration.)

+### Bonus points

+1. So far, the app hasn't had any work done on layout.
+Sort it out!
+Make sure your app works well across different devices.